Manfred-Ogbu/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 17.
 Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 Task 17.
 Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 Task 18.
 Life is a series of commas, not periods.
+Task 19.
+Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.